History of aviation: Flight as an established technology

 Santos-Dumont later added ailerons between the wings in an effort to gain more lateral stability.
 His final design, first flown in 1907, was the series of Demoiselle monoplanes (Nos.
 19 to 22).
 The Demoiselle No 19 could be constructed in only 15 days and became the world's first series production aircraft.
 The Demoiselle achieved 120 km/h.
 The fuselage consisted of three specially reinforced bamboo booms.
 The pilot sat in a seat between the main wheels of a conventional landing gear whose pair of wire-spoked mainwheels were located at the lower front of the airframe, with a tailskid half-way back beneath the rear fuselage structure.
 The Demoiselle was controlled in flight by a cruciform tail unit hinged on a form of universal joint at the aft end of the fuselage structure to function as elevator and rudder, with roll control provided through wing warping (No. 20), with the wings only warping "down".

 In 1908, Wilbur Wright travelled to Europe, and starting in August gave a series of flight demonstrations at Le Mans in France.
 The first demonstration, made on 8 August, attracted an audience including most of the major French aviation experimenters, who were astonished by the clear superiority of the Wright Brothers' aircraft, particularly its ability to make tight controlled turns.
 The importance of using roll control in making turns was recognised by almost all the European experimenters: Henri Farman fitted ailerons to his Voisin biplane and shortly afterwards set up his own aircraft construction business, whose first product was the influential Farman III biplane.

 The following year saw the widespread recognition of powered flight as something other than the preserve of dreamers and eccentrics.
 On 25 July 1909, Louis Blériot won worldwide fame by winning a £1,000 prize offered by the British Daily Mail newspaper for a flight across the English Channel, and in August around half a million people, including the President of France Armand Fallières and the Prime Minister of the United Kingdom David Lloyd George, attended one of the first aviation meetings, the Grande Semaine d'Aviation at Reims.

 In 1914, pioneering aviator Tony Jannus captained the inaugural flight of the St. Petersburg-Tampa Airboat Line, the world's first commercial passenger airline.

-On 30 July 1914, Tryggve Gran made the first flight across the Northsea from Cruden Bay in Scotland to Reve in Norway in a Blériot XI in 4 hours and 10 mimutes.
-Distance 465 km...
+On 30 July 1914, Tryggve Gran made the first flight across the Northsea from Cruden Bay in Scotland to Reve in Norway in a Blériot XI in 4 hours and 10 mimutes, a distance of 465 km.

 Historians disagree about whether the Wright brothers patent war impeded development of the aviation industry in the United States compared to Europe.
 The patent war ended during World War I when the government pressured the industry into forming a patent pool, and major litigants had left the industry.